tinkledoomhammer/some-notes/stackedit/Notes/CPP/cplusplus.com tutorial notes.md

 		* `<cstdlib>` defines some constants:
 			* `EXIT_SUCCESS`
 			* `EXIT_FAILURE`
+`inline` before the return type is a hint to the compiler that it should inline the function

 #### Arguments passed by value vs by reference
 * by default all arguments are passed by value (ie. copied)
 * arguments passed by reference are an alias to the variable that was passed